hazemelshtry/Facebook-Group-Leads/README.md

 Useful improvements include explicit database readiness, a full stop/cleanup control, group-scoped records, safe CSV text handling, clearer reset/cancel behavior, and structured error reporting.
 These are proposals, not features of this version.

-## License

-No license has been selected or included with the supplied source.
-Public availability is not a substitute for an explicit software license.
-The author should add the license they intend to grant before advertising reuse permissions.
-This documentation does not invent an MIT license or impose a new one on the author.

 ## Disclaimer